devassistant/devassistant/docs/developer_documentation.rst

   therefore any software distribution can carry its own assistants and drop them into the directory from where Developer Assistant loads them - they will be loaded on next invocation.
+  Note, that there is also a possibility to write assistants in Python, but this is no longer supported and will be removed in near future.

 Assistants
 ----------